unity3d-jp/AnimeToolbox/README.md

 # Home

-Unity Anime Toolbox is a comprehensive set of packages to support creators uses Unity for Anime & Films.
+The Unity Anime Toolbox is a comprehensive package that provides a variety of features for creating video and animation in Unity.

+Supported Versions and Platforms:
+1. Unity 2020.3.41f1 and later.
+1. Mainly Windows platform.
+Some features do not work in other platforms.

 # License